Koromix/rygel/web/koromix.dev/005_koffi.md

 ARM32 LE           | ⬜️ *N/A*    | 🟩 Yes   | ⬜️ *N/A*    | 🟨 Probably | 🟨 Probably
 ARM64 (AArch64) LE | 🟧 Maybe    | 🟩 Yes   | 🟩 Yes      | 🟩 Yes      | 🟨 Probably
 RISC-V 64          | ⬜️ *N/A*    | 🟩 Yes   | ⬜️ *N/A*    | 🟨 Probably | 🟨 Probably

-This is still in development, bugs are to expected.
-More tests will come in the near future.

 You can find more information about Koffi (installation, tests, etc.) on [the NPM page](https://www.npmjs.com/package/koffi) or in [the official repository](https://github.com/Koromix/luigi/tree/master/koffi).